open-mmlab/mmdetection/configs/rtmdet/README.md

 **Note**:

 1. The inference speed of RTMDet is measured on an NVIDIA 3090 GPU with TensorRT 8.4.3, cuDNN 8.2.0, FP16, batch size=1, and without NMS.
+2. For a fair comparison, the config of bbox postprocessing is changed to be consistent with YOLOv5/6/7 after [PR#9494](https://github.com/open-mmlab/mmdetection/pull/9494), bringing about 0.1~0.3% AP improvement.

 ## Instance Segmentation